 We believe that tackling the climate and nature crisis is the most urgent issue facing society and that schools need to educate young people about the situation they face and involve them in addressing it.
 Young people bear no responsibility for causing the climate crisis, yet they will have to live through this issue which will define their future.
 We believe that, given the opportunity, they have the energy, enthusiasm, and determination to change attitudes and behaviour on a local and global scale.

-Our values that we do our best to embody at all times are to be enthusiastic, innovative, environmentally responsible, ethical and fun.
+Our values that we do our best to embody at all times are to be enthusiastic, innovative, environmentally responsible, ethical, and fun.

-What you will do:
+What you’ll do:

 We need you to have:

 - Passion and commitment for helping to tackle the climate and nature crisis.

 - At least 2 years of experience working in or with schools, working with young people, and a strong belief in their potential.

 - Strong communication skills with the ability to motivate and enthuse adults and young people.